jamatarmusic/GENajam/README.md

 Currently uses the LCD Keypad Shield by DFRobot and a custom midi input / micro SD card reader shield.

+SD card CS pin goes to pin 3.
+Use this guide for the midi output: https://www.notesandvolts.com/2015/03/midi-for-arduino-build-midi-output.html

+Everything else is on standard pins.

 Uses the following Arduino libraries:

 #include <MIDI.h> // Forty Seven Effects Midi Library